lean-format/lean-v1/packages/website/README.md

 ## Deployment

-The website automatically deploys to GitHub Pages when pushing to the `restruct` branch.
+The website automatically deploys to GitHub Pages when pushing to the `main` branch.

 Deployed at: https://lean-format.github.io/lean-v1/